apache/cordova-coho/docs/platforms-release-process.md

 #
 -->

-# Release Process for Platforms
+# Release Process for Cordova Platforms

-This page describes the technical steps for releasing a `Platforms Release`.
+This page describes the technical steps for doing a `Platforms Release`.

 It describes the following steps: